brewski/ontrac-web-services/README.md

 # ontrac-web-services
 ## Description
 This gem provides an interface to the OnTrac web services API.
-It interfaces with its HTTP/POST API to generate labels (looking up shipping rates and tracking coming soon).
+It interfaces with its HTTP/POST API to generate labels.

 ## Examples
 ### Creating a shipment with multiple packages